nbarikipoulos/poppy-robot-cli/README.md

 [![Dependency Status][david-image]][david-url]
 [![devDependency Status][david-dev-image]][david-dev-url]

-This module add CLI features to the [poppy-robot-core][core-link] one and then, it allows to simply drive and querying state of any robot of the [Poppy project](https://www.poppy-project.org/en/) family.
+This module allows to simply interact with robots of the [Poppy project](https://www.poppy-project.org/en/) family in command line.

 It provides:

-- A standalone [CLI mode](#cli-mode) to query and send basic set of instructions to the motor registries and then, to allow performing unary 'action' on motors such as move, speed settings, simply typing in a command line terminal.
+- A standalone [CLI mode](#cli-mode) to query and send basic set of instructions to the registers of mortors and then, to allow performing unary 'action' on motors such as move, speed settings, and so on... simply typing in a command line terminal.

     As example: